roman-milk/roman-milk.github.io/catching-mommy-lesb.md

  Olivia was furious at the insult, but continued to play nice as she continued to think she could buy her way out of her predicament.
 "My dad has major connections.
 He can get you into any college, and on a full scholarship."

  I laughed, "I have already been accepted to Harvard and Columbia on full scholarships, but thanks anyways."
-Report_Story #2